petreric/apf_rl_control/README.md

+# Project Status: Incomplete

+This project is currently a work in progress and is not yet complete.
+Once the development is finished, I will update this README file with a detailed guide on how to set up, configure, and use the project.

+Thank you for your patience!

 # APF-Based Reinforcement Learning for UGV Control in Isaac Sim

 This project aims to replicate the implementation of a Reinforcement Learning (RL) agent combined with Artificial Potential Fields (APF) to control an Unmanned Ground Vehicle (UGV) in NVIDIA's Isaac Sim.
 This work builds on concepts presented in the following paper: